wp-plugins/peepso-core/readme.txt

 = 1.0.0-RC4 =
 * Dashboard PeepSo Plugins check which are activated.
 * Remove "Fancybox 2.0′ and use custom code.
-* Videos don"t play in Firefox.
+* Videos don't play in Firefox.
 * Renamed menu items in the backend.
 * Contain the notification popovers and make them scrollable within their own boundaries.
 * On new install, assign proper PeepSo Roles to existing WordPress users.
 * Remove the "drag and drop" cursor from backend options and  the styling.
-* Can"t like an individual photo from a batch upload in modal.
+* Can't like an individual photo from a batch upload in modal.
-* Can"t report a picture from modal, when uploaded in a batch
+* Can't report a picture from modal, when uploaded in a batch
-* Can"t repost a picture from modal, when uploaded in a batch
+* Can't repost a picture from modal, when uploaded in a batch
 * Sending a photo in a private message puts those photos in widgets and under profiles.
 * Remove the option to add videos from PostBox in messages.
 * Remove the privacy option from messages PostBox.
-* Entered message doesn"t stay when switching between video and photos in messages PostBox.
+* Entered message doesn't stay when switching between video and photos in messages PostBox.
 * Photo attachment to messages breaks message list.
 * Photo thumbnails improvements and optimisation on the Activity Stream.
 * CSS improvements of the Activity Stream.
-* Can"t tag people in comments in modal in photos.
+* Can't tag people in comments in modal in photos.
 * Fetching thumbs from websites returns black thumbnail.
 * Compatibility of special characters in name / last name fields.
 * Improved Licensing.